Sunday 13 July 1941

 Man sleeping in front of Dunhill Funeral Home after a night drinking, 711 Amsterdam Avenue, New York, New York, 13 July 1941 (Weegee). |

 Montenegro: There is a partisan uprising against Italian garrison troops known as the "13 July Uprising."
 This follows closely upon the 12 July proclamation of a restored Kingdom of Montenegro headed by an Italian regent and led by Montenegrin separatist Sekula Drljević and his supporters, known as "Greens" (zelenaši).
-This is part of the fallout of the recent divvying up of Yugoslavia between Italy, German and their allied partners.
+This is part of the fallout of the recent divvying up of Yugoslavia between Italy, Germany, and their allied partners.

 This type of incident causes a fair amount of eye-rolling in the Wehrmacht.
 The bitter observation that "the Italians aren't even equal to the bandits" becomes popular.